Last updated on September 13th, 2019 at 10:07 pm

 Aside from that, most people find being assertive a bit awkward.

-Indeed, there are a plethora of reasons why you’ve been running low as far as your self-esteem is concerned.
+Indeed, there are a plethora of reasons why you have low self-esteem.

 But are there effective, foolproof ways in which you can really stand up for yourself?